 My wife and I have two boys under the age of three.
-They have never seen me arrested, intoxicated, or high, as was usual for 13 yrs of my life.
+They have never seen me arrested, intoxicated, or high.
 I am forever grateful for this.

 These days I know what it is like to be changing one diaper, while I hear a crash in the other room, while the dog is chewing on the table, and my son is squirming around in anti-diaper defiance.
 It’s called parenting and it’s not always sunshine and smiles, as any parent knows.

 Your kids may be older and or may have seen you in some not-so-pretty moments of addiction, but the fact remains that parenting is hard work every day all day.

 Life happens and we don’t get to control everything.
 I can say that my life is 1,000% better, and I can say that the problems I used to have are all gone.
 But I’ve learned, and am continuing to learn, that my personal growth and emotional well-being are completely up to me.
 No one else is responsible for my happiness, or sadness.

 Life happens and we don’t get to control everything.
 I can say that my life is 1,000% better, and I can say that the problems I used to have are all gone.
 But I’ve learned, and am continuing to learn, that my personal growth and emotional well being are completely up to me.
 No one else is responsible for my happiness, or sadness.

 Here are 5 tips for maintaining healthy recovery in parenting

 If you are high or drunk you are not only setting yourself up for failure, but you are also setting your kids up for failure.
 If this means you need to take turns babysitting with another friend in recovery so you can each make meetings, do it.
 If this means you need to wake up earlier and pray and read, do it.
 If this means you need to find a friend in recovery to go to the park with so your kids can run around and you can be with someone that understands, do it.